brontosaurusrex/brontosaurusrex.github.io/_posts/2022-09-07-DAR-to-VAR-bash.md

 title: DAR to VAR, bash
 tags: bash video mine
 ---
-Shocking facts: 1440x1080 and 1920x1080 videos may both be marked with DAR=16:9, so to ge the DAR from input video:
+Shocking facts: 1440x1080 and 1920x1080 videos may both be marked with DAR=16:9.
+To get the DAR from input video for purposes of calculating output resizing with 'square' pixels:

 With ffprobe